 Polo was first invented in the Islamic Empire, during the Abbasid period (as far as we can tell).
 Probably it comes from earlier Central Asian horseback games.
 Many Central Asian soldiers fought in the Abbasid army, so they may have brought their games with them.
+About the same time, people also started to play polo in China.
 Of course polo was originally played with horses.
 But today it’s probably impractical for you to organize a polo game with real horses.

 But maybe it wouldn’t be so hard to play polo on bicycles, on a school playground or a tennis court or parking lot.
 Each player will need (in addition to a bicycle), a long mallet, like a croquet mallet (or just a stick).
 You’ll also need the kind of ball you use for field hockey (or just any ball bigger than a baseball).

 Divide the players into two teams, each with five people on a side (or more, or fewer, depending how many kids there are!).
 There are two goals, one at each end of the space.
 The object is to get the ball into your goal, by riding around on your bike and hitting it with your mallet.
 You can’t touch the ball, and of course you can’t hit anyone with your mallet.
 The rules are a lot like soccer.